Five pounds (British coin)

-The British five pound (£5) coin is a commemorative denomination of sterling coinage.
-As of October 2022, the obverse of new coins feature the profile of King Charles III.
-The obverse previously depicted Queen Elizabeth II between the coin's introduction in 1990 and the Queen's death in 2022.
-Two different portraits of the Queen graced the coin, with the last design by Ian Rank-Broadley being introduced in 1998.
+The British five pound (£5) piece is a commemorative denomination of sterling coinage with a nominal value of five pounds.
+The obverse of new coins feature the profile of King Charles III; it previously depicted Queen Elizabeth II between the coin's introduction in 1990 and the Queen's death in 2022.
+Two different portraits of the Queen featured on the coin, with the last design by Ian Rank-Broadley being introduced in 1998.
 The coin has no standard reverse; instead it is altered each year to commemorate important events.
 Variant obverses have also been used on occasion.

 The coin is a continuation of the crown, which after decimalisation became the commemorative twenty-five pence coin.
 The twenty-five pence was discontinued in 1981 after creating a large coin with such small value became prohibitively expensive.
 The five pound coin shares the same dimensions as the twenty-five pence coin, and the five shilling coin before it, but has a nominal value twenty times greater.